-- Click the Save button to save work. - Click the Close button to exit without saving work. - Click the Reset button to restore configuration parameters.
+- Click the Info button (i) to access online help. - Click the Save button to save work. - Click the Close button to exit without saving work. - Click the Reset button to restore configuration parameters.

 6.7 Primary key Dialog

 Use the Primary key dialog to create or modify a primary key constraint.
 A primary key constraint indicates that a column, or group of columns, uniquely identifies rows in a table.
 This requires that the values in the selected column(s) be both unique and not null.